-

 Service of summons issued by foreign court to the Respondent in India:

 The service to the Respondent residing in India has to be effectuated as per laws of India.
 India has declared its reservations to Article 10 of the Hague Convention on Service i.e., service through any other alternative method.
 Therefore, the service to the Respondent in India can only be done through the Ministry of Law and Justice, Government of India.
-For example, where one person has filed a divorce petition in United Kingdom and seeks to serve her spouse residing in India.
-At first, the wife has to approach the central authority of the United Kingdom who will then send the requisite documents to the Ministry of Law and Justice in India.
-Thereafter, the Ministry of Law and Justice after verification of the documents will serve the same upon the spouse residing in India.
+For example, where one person has filed a divorce petition in the United Kingdom and seeks to serve their spouse residing in India.
+At first, the spouse has to approach the central authority of the United Kingdom who will then send the requisite documents to the Ministry of Law and Justice in India.
+Thereafter, the Ministry of Law and Justice after verification of the documents will conduct all actions to serve the spouse residing in India.

 -